sass/sass/doc-src/SASS_REFERENCE.md

 In CSS, if you want to set a bunch of properties in the same namespace, you have to type it out each time.
-Sass provides a shortcut for this: just write the namespace one, then nest each of the sub-properties within it.
+Sass provides a shortcut for this: just write the namespace once, then nest each of the sub-properties within it.
 For example: